-So hopefully now you’ll have a few ideas about how to give your start-up ‘baby’ a fighting chance in the big bad business world.
-It’s not an impossible task, and the success stories are not flukes - they are start-ups that not only did their due diligence but were also brave and adventurous, saw the gap in the market and went for it.
-And of course most of them understood the value of a sound branding strategy well executed.
+So hopefully now you’ll have a few ideas about how to give your startup ‘baby’ a fighting chance in the big bad business world.
+It’s not an impossible task, and the success stories are not flukes - they are startups that not only did their due diligence but were also brave and adventurous, saw the gap in the market and went for it.
+And of course most of them understood the value of a sound brand strategy well executed.

-Regina Hepp & Vidytham Reddi, co-founders of Rejuvi discuss the impact ikon and a strategic approach had on their business:
+Regina Hepp & Vidytham Reddi, co-founders of Rejuvi discuss the impact our branding & creative agency had on their business:

 “Shortly after our ikon designed website debuted, an executive board member sent a note, “I am on a plane enroute to Phoenix and internet speeds are slow but your website can’t resist jumping off the page at me.
 It looks really good and is strong and dense with meaning, insight and actionable pathways to leadership excellence.”
 For Rejuvi, the note represented an aspirational accomplishment achieved.